ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 ### How to authorize hosts to access File Storage

 “Authorized” hosts are hosts that have been given access rights to a particular volume.
 Without host authorization you won’t be able to access or use the storage from your system.
 Authorizing a host to access your volume generates the Username, Password.

+**Note**: You can only authorize and connect hosts that reside in the same datacenter as your storage.
+If you have multiple accounts, you cannot authorize a host from one account to access your storage on another.

-1. Click **Storage** > **File Storage**, and click on your **LUN Name**.
+1. Click **Storage** > **File Storage**, and click on your **Volume Name**.
 2. Scroll to the **Authorized Hosts** section of the page.
 3. Click the **Authorize Host** link on the right side of the page.
 Select the hosts that can access that particular volume.